As one of the world's most widely spoken languages, there is a high demand for English teachers.

-Stream A: is for students who wish to be recognised by the Victorian Institute of Teaching (VIT) as a TESOL teacher.
+Stream A: is for Victorian Institute of Teaching (VIT) registered teachers seeking specialist qualifications in TESOL.
 Qualified teachers who complete this course can work as a teacher in a wide range of settings, including schools, adult migrant English programs and English language intensive courses for overseas students.

 Stream B: is for students who do not require VIT registration, such as those intending to teach English overseas or qualified TESOL teachers who want to extend their professional knowledge and skills.

 - develop specialised skills to suit varied teaching environments, including mainstream schools and language centres for adult and child immigrants

 - understand critical issues in TESOL research, methodology and assessment

 - explore English teaching in an international context

 - study language planning in education